DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-changing-the-personal-statement.md

 ![Screenshot showing the personal statement question where the candidate can write their 'master' version of their statement.](master-personal-statement.png)

-Once they've written their statement, they can review it and mark the section as complete.
+Once they’ve written their statement, they can review it and mark the section as complete.

 ![Screenshot showing the review page before a candidate marks the personal statement section as complete.](master-statement-review.png)